Hinni/seq-input-mssql/README.md

-# Seq.Input.MsSql
+# Seq.Input.MSSql

-A Seq custom input that pulls messages from SQL tables. **Requires Seq 5.1+ and currently works only on Windows instances not on docker**
+A Seq custom input that pulls messages from SQL tables.

 ## Getting started

-The app is published to NuGet as [_Seq.Input.MsSql_](https://nuget.org/packages/Seq.Input.MsSql).
+The app is published to NuGet as [_Seq.Input.MsSql_](https://nuget.org/packages/Seq.Input.MSSql).
 Follow the instructions for [installing a Seq App](https://docs.datalust.co/docs/installing-seq-apps) and start an instance of the app, providing your SQL details.

 ## Update notice